|

 Travel As Transformation by Gregory V. Diehl

-Discover how immersive travel can transform your perspective and help you uncover your authentic self.
+Immersive travel can help you uncover your authentic self.

 • Societal Values

-• “Normal” is subjective; we interpret things through personal and cultural lenses
+• “Normal” is subjective; we interpret things through cultural lenses

 • Travel as Discovery